reuk/wayverb/docs_source/evaluation.md

 the spectrum, indicating that the microphone model is matched between both simulation methods.

-![The response measured at a cardioid microphone pointing away from the source.
-The times marked, from left to right, are the direct contribution time, the first reflection time, and the first and second *forward-incident* reflection times.](images/cardioid){#fig:cardioid}
+![The response measured at cardioid microphones pointing toward and away from the source.
+The times marked with dotted lines, from left to right, are the direct contribution time, the first reflection time, and the first and second *forward-incident* reflection times.](images/cardioid){#fig:cardioid}

 <div id="audio_table">